HAIR LOSS IN WOMEN

 GET YOUR HAIR AND CONFIDENCE BACK!
 Receive Personalized Results

-Our NYC, NY-headquartered practice is recognized as a global leader in hair restoration treatment because we consistently achieve excellent outcomes using surgical, nonsurgical, and medicinal treatments, like minoxidil.
+Our Greater NYC headquartered practice is recognized as a global leader in hair restoration treatment because we consistently achieve excellent outcomes using surgical, nonsurgical, and medicinal treatments, like minoxidil.
 Our goal is to help all of our patients achieve the hairline and confidence that they deserve.

-You can schedule your consultation at one of our clinics serving Greater NYC today by calling our NYC headquarters:
+You can schedule your in-person or online consultation at one of our clinics serving Greater NYC and Boston today by calling us:

-Before and After Hair Loss Treatment See the True and Dorin Difference
+Before and After Hair Loss Treatment See the The Hair Loss Doctor Difference

 A Closer Look at Traction Alopecia